arduino-libraries/ArduinoBLE/docs/api.md

 ### `hasAdvertisedServiceUuid()`

-Query if a discovered BLE device is advertising a service UUID.
+Query if a discovered Bluetooth® Low Energy device is advertising a service UUID.

 #### Syntax